rouplex/rouplex-niossl/README.md

 The version of the artifact will imply the version of the JDK to be used with.
 At this time, the latest version available for jdk:1.6 is rouplex-niossl:1.6.4, the latest for jdk:1.7 is rouplex-niossl:1.7.4 and so on.

+(*) The only difference in behaviour between the SSLSocketChannel and SocketChannel is when shutdownOutput is called.
+In the case of a SocketChannel, the input can still be readable, whereas in the case of the SSLSocketChannel, the input might be closed from remote peer in response to our own shutdown (in ssl layer).
+This is a constrain coming from SSL specification itself, and no implementation can get around it (hence documented in this jar, representing the interface)
 ## Description ##
 Most of the distributed services use SocketChannels and Selectors as the faster and scalable alternative to the classic socket communication, especially on the server side.
 If such a service would need to be upgraded to use SSL